officiallysingh/spring-ai-rest-api-mcp-tools-demo/README.md

 GET http://localhost:8090/v1/mcp/api-tools/audit-history
 ```

+### Tool Changes notifications
+The MCP server supports [Server-Sent Events (SSE)](https://spring.io/blog/2017/03/08/spring-tips-server-sent-events-sse) to notify clients about changes in API tools as per protocol.
+[ToolChangeListener](rest-api-mcp-server/src/main/java/ai/ksoot/rest/mcp/server/tool/domain/service/ToolChangeListener.java) handles the tool change events and notifies the clients subscribed to the SSE endpoint.
+So if appropriately handled by the clients, any API Tool changes such as creation, update or deletion are notified to the clients in real-time and client can immediately start using the same.

 ### Other Capabilities
 Though the main focus of this project is to demonstrate how to create MCP tools for REST APIs, but it can also be used to manage **Resources** and **Prompts** as well.
 One Resource [Airport_IATA_Code_Lookup.md](rest-api-mcp-server/src/main/resources/Airport_IATA_Code_Lookup.md) is used to lookup the IATA codes of airports, which can be used by AI agents to get the airport codes for given origin and destination location names as follows.